 More specifically, measurable goals include items like reducing email traffic and increasing cross-departmental collaboration.

 There are people within your organization that will be the main drivers of your new Intranet and who will have specific goals they want to achieve.
-These people include Internal Communications, HR, Operations and IT staff.
+These people include Internal Communications, HR, Operations, and IT staff.
 You may like to workshop each team’s goals individually, then use a cross-disciplinary approach to see if you uncover any missing pieces.

 Ask for input from all levels of staffing who will be using the Intranet.
-It isn’t just the departments who will have the most input and use of the platform; it’s all users.
+It isn’t just the departments who will have the most feedback and use of the platform; it’s all users.
 This includes both technical and non-technical users, management and non-management, casual and full-time staff.